-On Sunday, October 28, Baton Rouge Gallery's Sundays@4 series welcomes Louisiana-based author Rien Fertel for a reading from his new manuscript, Southern Rock Opera, which delves into the titular album from acclaimed band The Drive-By Truckers.
+On Sunday, October 28, Baton Rouge Gallery's Sundays@4 series welcomes Louisiana-based author Rien Fertel for a reading from his new book, Southern Rock Opera, which delves into the album of the same name by the acclaimed band Drive-By Truckers.

 The Drive-By Truckers' Southern Rock Opera takes listeners on a road trip through the American South, with stops along mean old highways and soul-sucking swamps, iconic recording studios and doomed chartered jets, and even Heaven and Hell.
 Along the way, the Truckers attempt to untangle the mess that is southern history by exploring the contradictory, dualistic nature of the region.